 I've confirmed my acceptance and paid my tuition fees.
 What do I need to do now?

-I'm not really comfortable using computers.
+I'm not really comfortable learning via computer.
 Do you have any suggestions?

 What textbooks do you use in the IPG program?

-Details of the textbooks required will be provided at the Orientation session before classes start.
-The textbooks that were used in the past for the CPS session are:
+Details of the textbooks required will be provided before classes start.

 Do I have to let the College (OCP) know that I've passed the courses?

-We will forward proof of successful completion of CPS I and II to the College promptly so that you may begin your Structured Practical Training.
-We recommend that you register with OCP when you begin the IPG program to avoid any future delays.
+We will forward proof of successful completion of CPS 1 and 2 to the College promptly so that you may proceed with next steps in licensure.

 What happens if my studies are interrupted due to personal or unavoidable reasons?

 Individuals can withdraw from the program at any time with written notice.
 The refund policy is outlined in the FAQs about the Program Costs and Financing section.